 The University of Surrey is based in Guildford, in the south east of England.
 It is easily accessible by road and rail, and is a short distance from both Heathrow and Gatwick airports.

-Stag Hill, the main campus, is situated close to the Guildford mainline train station and within a short walk of the town centre.
+Stag Hill is the main campus, it is situated close to the Guildford mainline train station and within a short walk of the town centre.

 If you are using sat nav please enter the postcode GU2 7YW.

 Hazel Farm is about two miles north of the University in an estate just off the A322 Worplesdon Road.

 If coming from the University, join the A3 for one junction towards London then follow the A322 towards Bagshot through Stoughton and at the first small roundabout turn right onto Cumberland Avenue.
 Hazel Farm is made up of the following roads: Hamilton Drive, Hamilton Close, Hamilton Place and Oregano Way.